top of page

 Search

-India’s Plastic Crisis: 90% of Households Drowning in Single-Use Packaging, Reveals Startling Study
+Plastic Overload: 90% of India's Households Drowning in Packaging

-A first-of-its-kind study by the Centre for Sustainable Futures (CSF) has exposed the alarming scale of plastic dependency in Indian homes.
-The average urban household uses 22 single-use plastic items daily—mostly food wrappers, pouches, and disposable cutlery.
-The research, spanning 15 states, warns that decades of “plastic convenience” have normalized unsustainable habits, putting ecosystems and public health at risk.
+The Centre for Sustainable Futures (CSF) has conducted a groundbreaking study that reveals the alarming extent of plastic dependency in Indian homes.
+The average urban household uses 22 single-use plastic items daily, mostly food wrappers, pouches, and disposable cutlery.
+The research, spanning 15 states, warns that decades of "plastic convenience" have normalised unsustainable habits that put ecosystems and public health at risk.

 Key Findings: A Nation Addicted to Plastic